richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 ## Upload users to the Viva Glint app

-Viva Glint Admins need to upload all users from the GCC-High tenant, including survey takers and dashboard users, to the Viva Glint app.
+Viva Glint Admins need to upload all users from the GCC or GCC-High tenant, including survey takers and dashboard users, to the Viva Glint app.
 To upload employee data to Viva Glint:

 - [Choose a Viva Glint data upload method](choose-upload-method.md)

 > [!IMPORTANT]
-> Email addresses uploaded to Viva Glint must match what's on file in the GCC-High tenant.
+> Email addresses uploaded to Viva Glint must match what's on file in the GCC or GCC-High tenant.

 ## Sign-in experience as a guest

-Invited Guests from GCC-High tenants need to take these steps to access Viva Glint on a commercial tenant:
+Invited Guests from GCC or GCC-High tenants need to take these steps to access Viva Glint on a commercial tenant:

 1. Select the appropriate link for the organization's region:
    - US - [http://app.us1.glint.cloud.microsoft](http://app.us1.glint.cloud.microsoft)